pmemhackathon/hackathon/examples/M/README.txt

 This is example consists of these files:

-main.cpp   -- ecample creating a mult-tier cache using pmem build.sh   -- rules for building this example run.sh     -- one way to run this example to illustrate what it does
+main.cpp   -- example creating a mult-tier cache using pmem build.sh   -- rules for building this example run.sh     -- one way to run this example to illustrate what it does